nrisse/mwi-srf183/readme.md

 After a meeting with Susanne Crewell, Christophe Accadia, Vinia Mattioli, and Francesco De Angelis, the study design was further refined.
 Main focus was put on three points: vary the noise error, add third estimate of MWI TB (center+ cutoff together), analyze cloud interaction (ERA-5).
-Minor docus on four points: reduce number of SRF measurements, compare different idealized RH levels using the standard atmosphere, analyze more profiles, visualize bandpass effect as function of IWV.
+Minor focus on four points: reduce number of SRF measurements, compare different idealized RH levels using the standard atmosphere, analyze more profiles, visualize bandpass effect as function of IWV.

 After the first presentation at the SAG meeting, it was decided that the Gaussian noise perturbation on the SRF is not easy to interpret and offsets mostly cancel out.
-It was decided to aim for worst-case scenarios, e.g. correlated errors.
-Results of the updates perturbation study will be presented at the next SAG meeting.
+It was decided to aim for worst-case scenarios by using correlated errors.
+Results of the updated perturbation study will be presented at the next SAG meeting.

 After a discussion with Susanne Crewell and Ulf Klein (2020-12-02), it was